Leatherface: Personality

-Leatherface would take on a "rebellious teenage type" mindset in Leatherface: The Texas Chainsaw Massacre III, a contrast to the character's child-like mentality displayed in the original film.
-Many traits from the original film, such as the character's cross-dressing, and interchangeable personalities while wearing various masks are absent in this rendition of the character, having been discarded early on in early drafts of the script.
-Although not explicitly stated in the film, Jennifer Banko's character Babi Sawyer was intended to be Leatherface's daughter, via the rape of one of his victims. to Mama Sawyer's inability to bare children, it is his responsibility in the film to continue the family bloodline.
-In the film's audio commentary, director Burr offered his own thoughts on the character's mental state, theorizing that Leatherface was reduced to a mindless, voiceless individual by means of a catastrophic injury.
+Leatherface took on a "rebellious teenage type" mindset in Leatherface: The Texas Chainsaw Massacre III, a contrast to the character's child-like mentality displayed in the original film.
+Though not explicitly stated in the film, Jennifer Banko's character Babi Sawyer was intended to be Leatherface's daughter, via the rape of one of his victims.
+This was elaborated upon by Burr as due to Mama Sawyer's inability to bear children, Leatherface had to take up the responsibility to continue the family bloodline.
+In the film's audio commentary, director Burr offered his thoughts on the character's mental state, theorizing that Leatherface was reduced to a mindless, voiceless individual through a catastrophic injury.
 Burr surmised that his version of Leatherface was not born mentally impaired, but rather fell victim to an injury which destroyed his ability to think and speak, while also disfiguring his face.
 This concept of Leatherface's origins was explicitly shown in earlier drafts of the script during a scene where Leatherface is unmasked, hinting that his face might have been skinned off at one point in his life.

-Northstar Comics' four-part series, loosely based on the third film, would delve even deeper into the character's psyche while abandoning the concept of Leatherface as a brain-damaged individual.
+Northstar Comics' four-part series, loosely based on the third film, delved even deeper into the character's psyche while abandoning the concept of Leatherface as a brain-damaged individual.
 Described in the comic as mentally impaired from birth, the series explored the origins for his disturbed and violent behavior, revealing Leatherface as someone who was further damaged by his exposure to, what the comic referred to as "[the] bad things" done to him, pushing him deeper into madness and leaving him with the mind of a 'confused and angry child'.
 Motivated by an inherent need to please his family, and an almost symbiotic connection to his chainsaw, Leatherface is depicted as prone to bouts of self-harm when his actions are criticized by his family and his usefulness comes into question.
-This behavior is displayed at one point when his chainsaw is damaged during an encounter with a potential victim, causing him to suffer an emotional breakdown, which culminates with Leatherface beating his head against a tree as a form of self-punishment.
+This behavior is displayed when his chainsaw is damaged during an encounter with a potential victim, causing him to suffer an emotional breakdown, which culminates with Leatherface beating his head against a tree as a form of self-punishment.
 The short story "Self-Esteem" by James Kisner, published within the series, revealed additional details on the character's mental state, depicting him as prone to hearing voices inside his head.
-The third film's interpretation of the character as a brutish, violent killer, as opposed to the more "scared child" persona, would be highly influential on later iterations of the character after Next Generation.
+The third film's interpretation of the character as a brutish, violent killer, as opposed to the more "scared child" persona, was highly influential on later iterations of the character after Next Generation.